Figure 1. First video call of the AIMOSxWISDOM research team.

 Participants

 After the conference, attendees were sent a survey form inviting them to (a) nominate contributions to the conference, (b) consent to having their contributions reviewed, (c) nominate values to be reflected in the study, and (d) self-nominate as a reviewer or research team member.
-22 people responded to our Contribution Survey form, including 5 who elected to join the research team and 10 who elected to become reviewers.
+22 people responded to our Contribution Survey form, including 10 who self-nominated as reviewers and 5 who elected to join the research team (Anna Finnane, Matt Ruby, Aidan Tan, Ginny Barbour, Cooper Smout).

 Procedure